 What do you think of the UK Registered Traveller Program?
 Do you think it is worth the cost?

-Expert Tips for UK Airport Immigration:
+Expert Tips for UK Registered Traveller Program

 - Try to get your work to cover the cost of the UK Registered Traveller Program.
 It doesn’t hurt to ask, worst case they say no.

 - You do not need to have the actual card to go through the e-passport gates, but you do need a passport with a chip.